 Negotiating with Sellers Following Inspections

 If you are purchasing a home, having a lawyer on your side can be helpful when an inspection reveals repairs that are needed.
 Typically, buyers will have 14 days to have an inspection completed on the homes for which they are under contract.
-If the inspection reveals that the home requires important repairs, your lawyer might draft a buyer's contract to secure the necessary repairs and/or a price reduction.
+If the inspection reveals that the home requires important repairs, your lawyer might draft a buyer’s contract to secure the necessary repairs and/or a price reduction.
 In many cases, a lawyer can secure an agreement for the seller to pay the closing costs in exchange for the needed repairs.
-If you are the seller, your attorney can review the requests made by the buyer and ensure the buyer is not exceedinging what is reasonable.
+If you are the seller, your attorney can review the requests made by the buyer and ensure the buyer is not exceeding what is reasonable.

 Analyzing Your Documents